the-s-is-silent/Outlaws-of-the-Wastes/Rebalance Log.md

 - Electronics is now required for both Computers and Radar; the latter adjustment prevents players from skipping the Rebuilding era.
 - Biology no longer boosts city growth.
 - Computers no longer boosts Production or Science.
+- Plastics Recycling has been replaced with Re-Utilization and moved to the early Industrial era.
+The new tech is required for Land Remediation.
+- Four additional techs have been added: Astrogation, Ecotheory, Rewilding, and Stealth.
 - Nuclear Fission has been renamed to Nuclear Power.

 City-State General Changes: